To capture your imagination

 This book reflects the time right after Pearl Harbor was bombed, notably 1942.

-It is one thing to narrate history of the early days of WW II and include ration points, stories of diabolical saboteurs, Battle of the Atlantic, a fresh look at Hollywood, Battle of Midway, Japanese-American internment, 5-Num, the air force, Corregidor and the dual invasions of Guadalcanal and North Africa.
+It is one thing to narrate history of the early days of WW II and include ration points, stories of diabolical saboteurs, Battle of the Atlantic, a fresh look at Hollywood, Battle of Midway, Japanese-American internment, 5-Num, the air force, Corregidor and the dual invasions of Guadalcanal and North Africa and to try to make history interesting.

 A spy network, unfortunately, did exist in the United States that many young people today do not know about.
 And, the Axis victories in 1942 were many; truly a struggle to achieve Allied Victory.

 Before we look into some PDFs which showcase the book briefly, let's highlight a few items of interest.
 Music was interesting in the 1940s.
 We had Count Basie doing his thing, part of an American culture tied in to Jazz and Swing music.
 You know what they say: Music is the universal language.
 He was not the only one, for there were other great American composers and musicians like Glenn Miller, Tommy Dorsey.
 This video is colorized with Cab Calloway (in black Tuxedo with baton) and the Nicholas Brothers And, it was a superb performance.

 Fact filled book: A Toast For You And Me, America’s Participation, Sacrifice and Victory, vol 2.
 [Award-Winning Finalist in the History United States category of the National Best Books 2009 Awards.]
 ISBN-13: 978-1880633-84-7.